How to Make a Vibrant Preserved Moss Wall (8 Simple Steps)

 Trying to make edits once your moss has already met the glue can get quite messy.

-Therefore, to minimize re-dos, I suggest visualizing and physically planning out your piece ahead of time.
+Therefore, to minimize re-dos, I suggest visualizing and mapping out your piece ahead of time.

 Design Tips: